 Water- and glycol-cooled CRAC equipment utilizes either a water- or a glycol-cooled heat exchanger for condensing the refrigerant in the CRAC unit.
 These heat exchangers are constructed as an integral part of the CRAC unit.
 In the example of a water-cooled unit, water enters the condenser and is heated by the condensing refrigerant.
 Warmer water then leaves the CRAC unit, is cooled, and flows back to the CRAC condenser.
 There are a variety of methods to cool the condensing water, including directly via dedicated open evaporative cooling towers serving one or more CRAC units, central cooling towers serving both CRAC units as well as other heating, ventilating, and air-conditioning (HVAC) equipment, closed evaporative cooling towers, and dry coolers.
 Glycol-cooled CRAC units are designed similarly to water-cooled CRAC units except that the refrigerant to fluid condenser is designed for a glycol-water mix.
-The warmed glycol-water mix leaves the CRAC condenser and must be cooled prior to being returned to the CRAC unit.
+The warmed glycol-water mix leaves the CRAC condenser and must be cooled prior to being returned to the CRAC unit for additional condenser cooling.
 As with water cooling systems, a single glycol fluid loop can serve multiple CRAC units.
 However, this glycol-cooling fluid loop is a closed system to prevent the loss of glycol.
-Thus, the fluid cooling is generally accomplished by a dry liquid-to-air heat exchanger, referred to in the industry as a dry cooler or fluid cooler.
-One feature of glycol-cooled systems is that the heat rejection system can readily operate at low (below freezing) temperatures since the freezing point of the glycol water mix is well below that of water.
+Thus, the fluid cooling is generally accomplished by a dry liquid air heat exchanger, referred to in the industry as a dry cooler or fluid cooler.
+One feature of glycol-cooled systems is that the heat rejection system can readily operate at low (below freezing) temperatures.
 Since CRAC units serve computer cooling loads that are year round, this is an important consideration.